Saturday Night Rove

-Saturday Night Rove, also referred to as Saturday Night, was an Australian television variety show hosted by comedian Rove McManus.
+Saturday Night Rove, also referred to as Saturday Night, is an Australian television variety show hosted by comedian Rove McManus.
 The program premiered on Network 10 on 24 August 2019 and aired on Saturdays at 7:30 pm.
 It featured a mixture of live and pre-recorded entertainment, including skits, live crosses, guest interviews, pranks, challenges and comedy acts & routines.

 The show was produced by Rove McManus' Roving Enterprises and first appeared as a pilot episode screened on 24 August 2018.
 A season for 2019, with 6 episodes, was commissioned by Network Ten in October 2018 and premiered on 24 August 2019, however after only 2 episodes being aired, the show was axed due to disappointing ratings.
 Aunty Donna who had created skits for the show that were not aired due to the cancellation would later release these on their YouTube channel in April 2020.